 Pros and Cons.
 Main Differences.

-The comparative table below summarizes key features, pros, and cons of branches and subsidiaries of foreign legal entities organized as limited liability companies.
+The table below summarizes the key features of branches and limited liability companies.

 |Term of registration||25 working days||5 working days|